 5. Discover Local Flavors

 There are so many opportunities in the spring to see the creative energy of Athens on display.
 Every Saturday morning the Athens Farmers Market takes over Bishop Park and the offerings go far beyond produce.
 You'll find all sorts of fresh choices for your menu, your home, and your bath & body routine.
 Every third Saturday, Indie South hosts its Abnormal Bazaar, which is a fun lil' flea featuring all kinds of vendors selling everything from soaps and jewelry to vintage and vinyl.
 At both spots you'll be able to buy coffee and tea as well as pastries, so you can have some breakfast while you shop.

-Indie South is also bringing back its Springtacular on May 1-2, 2021.
+Indie South is also bringing back its Springtacular.
 This annual event is a modern makers market with truly one-of-a-kind finds.

 6. Take a Garden Tour of Athens

 Another one of Athens' favorite annual events is back this spring: The Piedmont Gardeners' Garden Tour of Athens.
 Enjoy the spring weather and take the opportunity to visit inspirational gardens in Athens.
 Bring a friend, your Mama or Sister, drag your spouse along, grab your walking shoes and immerse yourself in the self-guided tour filled with garden creativity and ideas.
-This year's tour is on April 17, from 10 AM - 4 PM, and will take place rain or shine.
+The tour takes place rain or shine -- find out more here.